-Of course, one page is usually not enough as a response to formal Requests for Proposals.
+Of course, one page is not enough in response to formal Requests for Proposals.
 But there are many instances in which "simpler and shorter" is in fact the best way to go.
-This book will help you to shorten your writing horizon.

 An abbreviated approach is especially effective for unsolicited business proposals.
 In many cases, an unsolicited proposal will be the most successful strategy for new business development.